Share Secrets with the Sym Runtime

 resource is a Terraform resource that manages AWS Secrets Manager secret metadata.

-Note that this only declares the secret, but does not populate its value.
+Note: This only declares the secret, but does not populate its value.

 resource "aws_secretsmanager_secret" "my_secret" {